Contact

 Chapter 2: Ecwid System

-Founded in 2009, the add-on takes a completely different approach than Shopify .
-It's not a complete e-commerce platform , but rather a so-called " add-on solution ."
+Founded in 2009, this add-on follows a very different approach from Shopify.
+It is not a complete e-commerce platform but an “add-on solution.”

-With this shop extension, you can easily integrate a store into an existing website , such as WordPress, Wix, Squarespace, or a custom HTML page .
+This shop extension allows a store to be easily embedded into an existing website—such as WordPress, Wix, Squarespace, or a custom HTML site.
 Direct integration into social media platforms like Facebook, Instagram, or TikTok is also possible.

-Ecwid is therefore primarily aimed at small businesses, freelancers, or self-employed people who already have a website and are simply looking for an easy way to sell products online.
+Ecwid is therefore primarily aimed at small businesses, freelancers, or self-employed individuals who already have a website and are simply looking for an easy way to sell products online.

-The big advantage: It's cloud-based , so it doesn't require any hosting or manual maintenance.
-This add-on is particularly interesting for retailers who want to operate omnichannel commerce , meaning they want to sell simultaneously via their website, social media, and marketplaces.
+Its biggest advantage: it is cloud-based, requiring no separate hosting or manual maintenance.
+It is particularly interesting for merchants pursuing omnichannel commerce—selling simultaneously via website, social media, and marketplaces.

-Since all channels are managed centrally in the dashboard, shop operators always have an overview of products, orders and customers.
+Since all channels are managed centrally in one dashboard, shop owners always have full visibility over products, orders, and customers.

-• Quick integration into existing websites (via plugin or embed code)
+• Fast integration into existing websites (via plugin or embed code)

 • Sales via social media and marketplaces